JuanitoFatas/what-do-you-call-this-in-ruby/README.md

 ## CC0 1.0 Universal

-To the extent possible under law, @JuanitoFatas has waived all copyright and related or neighboring rights to "how-do-you-call-this-in-ruby".
+To the extent possible under law, @JuanitoFatas has waived all copyright and related or neighboring rights to "what-do-you-call-this-in-ruby".